tradermonty/earnings-trade-backtest/README.md

 *Read this in other languages: [English](README.md), [日本語](README_ja.md)*

-A comprehensive backtesting system for earnings-based swing trading strategies, specialized for mid and small-cap stocks using high-precision data from **FinancialModelingPrep (FMP) API** or EODHD API.
+A comprehensive backtesting system for earnings-based swing trading strategies, specialized for mid and small-cap stocks.
+Originally developed with EODHD API, the system has migrated to **FinancialModelingPrep (FMP) API** for significantly improved earnings date accuracy.

 ## ✨ Latest Updates (2025.07)

+- **🔄 Data Source Migration**: Migrated from EODHD to FMP due to low date accuracy issues
 - **🎯 99.7% Accuracy**: FMP integration achieves 99.7% earnings date accuracy (vs 44% with EODHD)
 - **⚡ Enhanced Performance**: Stronger rate limiting and optimized API calls
 - **🔧 Simplified Architecture**: Automatic data source selection with fallback